 7. Contact header

-You can hand-craft these in an image editor, but it's slow and error-prone.
+You can hand-craft these in an image editor, but it's slow and error-prone โ every tail, margin and status-bar icon is a chance to slip up.
 A purpose-built iMessage generator handles the bubble shapes, tails, status bar and receipts for you, so you only focus on the conversation.
+If you'd rather build the screenshot from scratch step by step, our how to make a fake iMessage screenshot walkthrough covers the whole process.

 A note on ethics